kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 For example, `4 - 2 - 1 - 7` is a valid pattern, whereas `2 - 1 - 7` is not.

 Find the total number of valid unlock patterns of length `N`, where `1 <= N <= 9`.

+240 (Hard)

+This problem was asked by Spotify.

+There are `N` couples sitting in a row of length `2 * N`.
+They are currently ordered randomly, but would like to rearrange  themselves so that each couple's partners can sit side by side.

+What is the minimum number of swaps necessary for this to happen?